 The point of graffiti tagging is to leave a visible mark.
 Research shows that taggers don't return to locations where they know their tags won't be allowed to stick around.

 If a hydro box, telephone pole, mail box or city property in your neighbourhood has been the target of graffiti, please contact the appropriate agency for assistance.
 Many corporations will arange to clean up their property once made aware of vandalism.

-Public safety is everyone's responsibility—not just the police.
-The easiest way for you to have an impact on public safety is by getting connected to your neighbourhood, paying attention to what is going on and letting the police know about criminal or suspicious activity.
-Learn more about reporting criminal and suspicious activity to the Coquitlam RCMP.
+Public safety is everyone's responsibility—and it’s easy.
+The best way to do your part for public safety is to get connected to your neighbourhood, pay attention to what is going on around you and report any criminal or suspicious activity to the police.
+Find out more about reporting criminal and suspicious activity to the Coquitlam RCMP.